nesfit/ICS/Lectures/Lecture_04/Lecture.md

   - A layer can be used by several different higher-level layers.

 - The **disadvantages** are:
-  - Layers can not encapsulate everything (a field that is added to the UI, most likely also needs to be added to the DB);
+  - Layers cannot encapsulate everything (a field that is added to the UI, most likely also needs to be added to the DB);
   - Extra layers can harm performance, especially if in different tiers

 [Section source - read more](https://herbertograca.com/2017/08/03/layered-architecture/)